Loading...

 Infrastructure can endure when governance is decoupled from fragility, funding is regenerative, purpose is structural, and authority is legitimate.

-Authority structures insulated from political and financial fragility cycles
+Authority structures insulated from political and financial Fragility Cycles

 Example: Independent infrastructure authorities with protected mandates